 MAPFRE also offers an e-learning course on the Regulatory Compliance Function, the purpose of which is to make this function, its objectives and responsibilities known, as well as the importance acquired by the implementation thereof in organizations to minimize the risk of legal and regulatory non-compliance to which they are exposed.
-At the close of 2022, 1,514 employees had undertaken this program since it was launched in 2015.
+At the close of 2023, 1,760 employees had undertaken this program since it was launched in 2015.

 A 45-minute e-learning course on the Solvency II regulations, aimed at all employees around the world who perform their functions in the Risk, Financial, Actuarial, Compliance and Audit Areas, is available in the Corporate University.
 This program is available in Spanish and English.
-As at the close of 2022, 1,317 employees have completed this program since it was launched in 2017.
+As at the close of 2023, 1,612 employees have completed this program since it was launched in 2017.

-In 2022, training actions were developed in the financial field in relation to IFRS 9 and IFRS 17 and the accounting closing process.
-A total of 515 employees from the finance and management areas participated in these training activities.
+In 2023, training actions were developed in the financial field in relation to IFRS 9 and IFRS 17 and the accounting closing process.
+A total of 15 employees from the management area participated in these training activities.